VirusTotal/yara-x/docs/Module Developer's Guide.md

 ```

 The snippet above is also required for every `.proto` file that describes a
 YARA module.
-This is what tells that the file is not an ordinary `.proto`
+This is what tells that this file is not an ordinary `.proto`
 file, but one describing a module.
 In fact, you can put any `.proto` file in the
 `yara-x/src/modules/protos` directory, and that doesn't mean that each of those
 files is describing a YARA module.
 Only files containing a `yara.module_options`